VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog10.md

 }
 ```

-and the code should compile and run... almost.
+and the code should compile and run… almost.
 Now we get to deal with the joy of getting C to compile and link multiple files,

 {{< speech triode right >}}